SSWConsulting/SSW.Rules.Content/rules/reflexion/rule.md

 :::

 ::: good
-Figure: Good Example - This prompt initiates a Reflexion loop by asking the LLM to evaluate and critique its own output>
+Figure: Good Example - This prompt initiates a Reflexion loop by asking the LLM to evaluate and critique its output>
 :::

 ## Extra - Comparative evaluation